 6. Logitech Brio

-This better be one of the best webcams around considering you have to pay over $200 for it.
-There is an obvious upgrade when you realize the Logitech Brio can shoot 4K video at 30fps.
+This better be one of the best webcams around, considering you have to pay over $200 for it.
+There is an obvious upgrade when you realize the Logitech Brio can shoot in 4K at 30fps.
 You can also opt for 1080p at up to 60fps or 720p at up to 90fps.
 It features 5x digital zoom, HDR, dual omnidirectional microphones, an infrared sensor, and multiple mounting options.